-Taking an apple cider vinegar bath for UTI may help kill the bacteria responsible for causing the urinary tract infection.
-But is this an effective remedy?
+Is an apple cider vinegar UTI treatment effective?
+Can it really help kill the bacteria responsible for causing the urinary tract infection?

-However, let’s say you prefer treatment with natural healing methods.
-One way to treat UTIs naturally that’s been gaining in popularity is an apple cider vinegar bath.
+One way to prevent UTIs naturally that’s been gaining in popularity is taking an apple cider vinegar bath.

 For many people, the answer is yes.
-However, there have been no research studies specifically on vinegar baths and UTIs.
+However, there have been no research studies specifically on ACV for UTI bath treatments.

-Apple cider vinegar bath: How to take it for a UTI
+Apple cider vinegar UTI bath: How to take it

-If you have a painful UTI, take a 20 minute warm or hot bath.
-Add a cup of organic apple cider vinegar to the bathtub.
+If you have pain in your urinary system including the bladder, take a 20-30 minute warm or hot bath.
+Add 1-2 cups of organic apple cider vinegar to the bathtub.
 Sit up in the tub with your knees up and apart.
 This way, the vinegar will easily enter the vaginal area.

 White vinegar for UTI